Get ad-free recipes! Join the PWWB Cooking Club

 Instructions

-• For the avocado crema, add all listed ingredients except the water to a food processor.
-Season with a heaping ½ teaspoon kosher salt & ground black pepper as desired.
-Pulse to break up the avocado & cilantro, then blend until smooth & creamy – if necessary, stream in a couple tablespoons water to smooth out texture.
+4. Meanwhile, prepare the avocado crema and any other chicken fajita bowl toppings: For the avocado crema, add all listed ingredients except the water to a food processor.
+Season with a heaping ½ teaspoon kosher salt and a few twists of ground black pepper.
+Pulse to break up the avocado and cilantro, then blend until smooth, streaming in water as needed.A platter of seasoned grilled chicken, sliced bell peppers, and red onions is surrounded by bowls of rice, black beans, corn, salsa, guacamole, lime wedges, cilantro, and leafy greens.

 Notes

-• Chicken thighs vs chicken breasts: I prefer using chicken thighs in this recipe since they’re flavorful & stay really nice & juicy through roasting + broiling, but you can swap them out with breasts if you prefer.
-If so, skip broiling, as the breast meat will dry out.
+• Chicken thighs vs chicken breasts: I prefer using chicken thighs since they’re flavorful and stay juicy through roasting and broiling.
+If you prefer using chicken breasts, go for it – just skip the broiler, as the leaner meat will dry out.

 • 5-10 Minute Meal Prep: These sheet pan chicken fajitas bake very quickly, but a little meal prep makes dinner come together even faster during the week.
-Get all the chopping out of the way ahead of time & all you have to do at dinnertime is preheat the oven – easy!
+Get all the chopping out of the way ahead of time and all you have to do at dinnertime is preheat the oven:

-• Thinly slice 2 bell peppers & 1 onion.
-Store in an airtight container in the fridge for up to 5 days.
+• Thinly slice 2 bell peppers and 1 onion; store in an airtight container in the fridge for up to 5 days.

 Follow along with Plays Well With Butter on Instagram, YouTube, Facebook, and Pinterest for more unfussy recipes that pack a big punch of flavor!